-Hammerdrilling (Fig. F)
+Hammerdrilling (Fig. 5)

-- Select the desired speed/torque range using the gear shifter 7 to match the speed and torque to the planned operation.
-Set the mode control collar 5 to the hammer symbol. - IMPORTANT: Use carbide-tipped or masonry bits rated for percussion drilling only. - Drill with just enough force on the hammer to keep it from bouncing excessively or "rising" off the bit.
-Too much force will cause slower drilling speeds, overheating, and a lower drilling rate. - Drill straight, keeping the bit at a right angle to the work.
-Do not exert side pressure on the bit when drilling as this will cause clogging of the bit flutes and a slower drilling speed. - 4.
-When drilling deep holes, if the hammer speed starts to drop off, pull the bit partially out of the hole with the tool still running to help clear debris from the hole.
+1. Select the desired speed/torque range using the gear shifter (F) to match the speed and torque to the planned operation.
+Turn the collar (E) to the hammerdrill symbol.

+IMPORTANT: Use carbide-tipped or masonry bits rated for percussion drilling only.

+- 2. Drill with just enough force on the hammer to keep it from bouncing excessively or "rising" off the bit.
+Too much force will cause slower drilling speeds, overheating, and a lower drilling rate. - 3.
+Drill straight, keeping the bit at a right angle to the work.
+Do not exert side pressure on the bit when drilling as this will cause clogging of the bit flutes and a slower drilling speed.

+4. When drilling deep holes, if the hammer speed starts to drop off, pull the bit partially out of the hole with tool still running to help clear debris from the hole.